clmccart/mlopstemplate/README.md

 ![image guide for exporting](materials/exportaspy.png)

-*Note: make sure to update requirements.txt with any dependencies
+*Note: make sure to update requirements.txt with any dependencies Whenever there is an update to the code on the master branch outside of the experiments_nb folder, a CI build will be triggered that will run all tests and fail if the new code has broken anything.
 Whenever there is an update on the master branch to the "src/model_building" folder, a model build will be triggered in addition to the regular build which will register the model with AzureML.
 Once the build is complete, that will trigger a release.

 *Note: any code in the src folder is expected to be covered by tests.